JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 DeerLab provides two means to estimate the uncertainty of fitted quantities: **covariance-matrix uncertainty**; a fast method, but not entirely accurate, and **bootstrapped uncertainty**; a much slower method, but more robust and accurate.

-The ``UncertQuant`` Object
+The ``UQResult`` Object
 ---------------------------

-The uncertainty estimation framework in DeerLab is contained into :ref:`UncertQuant` (Uncertainty Quantification) objects.
+The uncertainty estimation framework in DeerLab is contained into :ref:`UQResult` (Uncertainty Quantification) objects.
-These objects are variables returned by any function which calculates some kind of uncertainty estimate, and contain different fields with all quantities of interested related to uncertainty (see details :ref:`here <UncertQuant>`).
-Some of the most basic attributes is ``UncertQuant.type``, which identifies whether the uncertainty was estimated by covariance-based or bootstrap methods.
+These objects are variables returned by any function which calculates some kind of uncertainty estimate, and contain different fields with all quantities of interested related to uncertainty (see details :ref:`here <UQResult>`).
+Some of the most basic attributes is ``UQResult.type``, which identifies whether the uncertainty was estimated by covariance-based or bootstrap methods.

-One ``UncertQuant`` can contain the uncertainty of multiple parameters and information on their correlations.
+One ``UQResult`` can contain the uncertainty of multiple parameters and information on their correlations.
 For example, if ``fitmodel`` is used to fit a
 4-pulse DEER signal without background ::

     fit = dl.fitmodel(Vexp,t,r,'P',None,ex_4pdeer)  # Fit a 4-DEER form factor
     Puq = fit.Puncert           # Uncertainty quantification of fitted distance distribution lamuq = fit.exparamUncert   # Uncertainty quantification of fitted modulation depth

-it will return a fit with a non-parametric distribution of N-points ``fit.P``, and the fitted modulation depth as ``fit.exparam``, then the output ``fit.Puncert`` will be a ``UncertQuant`` object with the information on all
+it will return a fit with a non-parametric distribution of N-points ``fit.P``, and the fitted modulation depth as ``fit.exparam``, then the output ``fit.Puncert`` will be a ``UQResult`` object with the information on all
 N-distribution elements and the output ``fit.exparamUncert`` will contain just the uncertainty of the modulation depth.

 Confidence intervals
     As mentioned above, confidence intervals are the most practical quantities to report uncertainty of fit results.
-The ``UncertQuant.ci()`` is a method that takes the coverage or probability to be covered, and generates the confidence intervals.
+The ``UQResult.ci()`` is a method that takes the coverage or probability to be covered, and generates the confidence intervals.
 For the example above, if you want to generate the 95%-confidence intervals you need to call ::